xypan1232/iDeepE/README.md

 Download the trainig and testing data from http://www.bioinf.uni-freiburg.de/Software/GraphProt/GraphProt_CLIP_sequences.tar.bz2 and compress it in current dir.
 It has 24 experiments of 21 RBPs, and we need train one model per experiment.

 # Supported models
 Now it supports GPUs and 3 types of models, including CNNs, CNN-LSTM and ResNet.
 Each model can be trained using local CNNs and global CNNs, and also ensembling of local and global CNNs.
+The code support GPUs and CPUs, it automatically check whether you server install GPU or not, it will proritize using the GPUs if there exist GPUs.

 # Usage:
 python ideepe.py [-h] [--posi <postive_sequecne_file>] <br>